NAndras95/docker/chefdk/README.md

 ./runclient.sh
 ```

-the runclient.sh requires a git folder and a chef folder, the chef colder must conatins knife.rb and the certificates, the git folder must contain the cookbooks
+the runclient.sh requires a git folder and a chef folder, the chef folder must conatins knife.rb and the certificates, the git folder must contain the cookbooks